Welcome

 Swim Divisions

 Divisions are determined by the swimmer’s age and birthdate.
 Swimmers typically spend one or two years in each division, depending on their birth month and year.
 For example, a 7-year-old swimmer might either: (a) spend two years in Division 1 and one year in Division 2, or (b) spend one year in Division 1 and two years in Division 2.
-Divisions range from 1 to 8.
+Divisions range from 1 to 8 and apply to the summer competitive season, where swimmers race against others in their own division.

 Swim groups are typically based on a swimmer’s ability rather than their age.
 Our groups are structured to ensure that swimmers learn stroke techniques and skills appropriate for their level.
 Your swimmer may be grouped with slightly older or younger swimmers, but rest assured that the coaches have made the best decision to support their learning and development.